solo-io/workshops/networking-foundations-1-0/README.md

 Module 5 - I'm a teapot - Undertanding HTTP codes and Layer 7
 As we climb up the OSI stack, we can use Layer 7 to gain insights, and manipulate how our applications communicate.
 But first, we need to understand what goes on here and dig into HTTP status codes, the API, and other elements.

+Module 6 - LBs, Proxies, and Firewalling

-Module 6 - Containers, Kubernetes, and Networking Let's review containers, Kubernetes, and how we provide Networking.
+Module 7 - Containers, Kubernetes, and Networking Let's review containers, Kubernetes, and how we provide Networking.
+Networking Namespaces
+IPfilter, IPVS, IPTables
+eBPF